John Gladwin: Charity work

 From 1998 to 2008, he was chairman of the board of Christian Aid.
 His work with Christian Aid took him around the world, where he has seen at first hand the work of many Christians who are committed to working alongside the world's most needy people.
 He served as chair for 10 years, being succeeded in June 2008 by Anne Owers.
 On his retirement as bishop, he became the Chairman of Citizens Advice, serving in that role from 2009 to 2015.

 Personal life

 He married Lydia Elizabeth Adam, daughter of the late William Adam and the late Ivy Amelia Adam in 1981.
 They married in Christchurch, Fulwood in the Diocese of Sheffield.
 The preacher was Brandon Jackson, Provost of Bradford.
+Lydia died in August 2018.